Cycle intersection form and oscillation of graph eigenfunctions: Introduction and the main results

 \subsection{Acknowledgements}

-The authors are grateful to Graham Cox, Robert Marangell and Selim Sukhtaiev, who at various times suggested that there may be interesting synergies between to results of, on one hand, J.C.B. and his collaborators, and, on the other, of G.B. and M.G. and their collaborators.
+The authors are grateful to Graham Cox, Robert Marangell and Selim Sukhtaiev, who at various times suggested that there may be interesting synergies between to results of J.C.B. and his collaborators, and of G.B., M.G. and their collaborators.
 This work is the result of such a synergy.
-We are also thankful to Ram Band and Lior Alon, who on numerous occasions explained to us their understanding of the CdV gauge (\Cref{lem:CdV_gauge} and \Cref{rem:CdV_gauge} below) that plays the central role in this work.
+We are also thankful to Ram Band and Lior Alon, who on numerous occasions explained to us their understanding of the CdV gauge (cf.\ \Cref{lem:Hodge_flat} and \Cref{lem:gauge_useful} below).
+The authors are grateful to Graham Cox for a careful reading of the manuscript, and to Galen Dorpalen-Barry and Cynthia Vinzant for several pointers to the literature we cite in \Cref{sec:motivation_matroids}.
+Portions of the manuscript were revised with the assistance of the AI language models ChatGPT, Gemini, and Claude.

-This material is based upon research (G.B.) supported by a grant from the Institute for Advanced Study (IAS), School of Mathematics.
-G.B. also acknowledges support from the NSF Grant DMS-2247473 and from the Association of Former Students of Texas A\&M University (through the Faculty Development Leave program that supported the leave to IAS).
+This material is based upon research supported by a grant (G.B.) from the Institute for Advanced Study, School of Mathematics.
+G.B. also acknowledges support from the NSF Grants DMS-2247473, DMS-2510345 and from the Association of Former Students of Texas A\&M University through the Faculty Development Leave program.
+J.C.B. acknowledges the support from the NSF Grant DMS-2407358.